Expected star witness may not testify in Trump ex-aide Manafort's trial

 Russia has denied interfering in the election and Trump denies any collusion by his campaign.
 U.S. intelligence agencies concluded that Moscow directed the hacking of political groups and disinformation on social media to undermine Trump’s presidential election opponent, Democrat Hillary Clinton, and aid Trump’s candidacy.

 The question of collusion with Russia is not at the heart of the case against Manafort - the charges largely pre-date the five months he worked for Trump during a pivotal period in the 2016 race for the White House, some of them as campaign chairman.
-Manafort is charged with tax fraud, bank fraud and failing to report foreign bank accounts.

-Mueller was appointed by the Justice Department’s No. 2 official last year to take over the FBI’s Russian investigation after Sessions recused himself from the probe because of his own meetings with Russia’s ambassador to Washington while serving as a campaign adviser to Trump.

-A Manafort conviction would give momentum to Mueller, who has indicted or secured guilty pleas from 32 people and three companies, including 12 people court documents described as Russian intelligence agents who hacked into Democratic Party computer networks.
-An acquittal would support efforts by Trump and his allies to portray the investigation as politically motivated to threaten his presidency.
+Mueller has indicted or secured guilty pleas from 32 people and three companies, including 12 people court documents described as Russian intelligence agents who hacked into Democratic Party computer networks.

-Reporting by Sarah N. Lynch, Nathan Layne and Karen Freifeld in Alexandria, Virginia; Additional reporting by Doina Chiacu and Susan Heavey; writing by Will Dunham; editing by Grant McCool
+Reporting by Sarah N. Lynch, Nathan Layne and Karen Freifeld in Alexandria, Virginia; Additional reporting by Lisa Lambert, Doina Chiacu and Susan Heavey; Writing by Will Dunham; Editing by Grant McCool